ericdodds/the-little-freelancer/README.md

 Doing small, simple things to surprise and delight good clients goes *really* far.

-Referrals are great, but do not wait for the phone to ring.
-Go out and meet people.
-A successful freelancers will always have a large network of friends within the industry...go be nice to people.

-Ideas for Marketing
-- Give a Barcamp talk about design or development.
-- Send handmade birthday/thank-you/etc cards to people in the industry who have inspired you.
-- Attend a meetup and buy coffee (or beer) for the group.
-- Find someone you admire, email them and ask them for advice.
-Check back with them in 2 months and tell them your progress and thank them.

 ### Other freelancers can be your marketing, too

 Making relationships with designers and copywriters can be extremely helpful.
 Not only can you refer them as trusted resources to your clients, but if they like working with you they'll send business your way, too.
 Sometimes knowing a quality copywriter or designer who can be part of the project 'team' can make the difference between getting a job or not.
 If you have design chops, there are always developers looking for design help to make their open source projects pretty.
 Find some open source projects on GitHub and tweet out that you're willing to help out on the project for free.

+### Other ideas for marketing

+Referrals are great, but don't wait for the phone to ring.
+Go out and meet people.
+Most successful freelancers have a large network of friends in the industry.
+Go make friends with those people.

+A few more ideas:

+* Give a Barcamp talk about design or development.
+* Send handmade birthday/thank-you/etc cards to people in the industry who have inspired you.
+* Attend a meetup and buy coffee (or beer) for the group.
+* Find someone you admire, email them and ask them for advice.
+Check back with them in 2 months and tell them your progress and thank them.

 ### Bad clients

 Ultimately you choose your clients, but you'll run across bad apples whose true colors come out after the contract has been signed.
-There's no two ways about it: this sucks.
+There are no two ways about it: this sucks.
 Bad apples come in all flavors, but here are a few common varieties and how you should deal with them:

 **1) Clients who pay and stay in scope, but are hard to work with**